Submission Deadline: Rolling

-The deadline for applications is May 15th, 2020 via email to the Gwaltney Research Grant Committee: Justin Hosbey, Chair, Scholarship Selection Committee – [email protected].
+There is a rolling deadline for submissions. via email to the Gwaltney Research Grant Committee: Justin Hosbey, Chair, Scholarship Selection Committee – [email protected].
 Please indicate “Gwaltney Research Scholarship Submission” in the subject line of your email.
 Questions may also be sent to this address.

 You will receive a confirmation that your proposal has been received.
 Electronic versions of the application should be formatted as either a PDF file or a Microsoft Word document.
 Only one submission per person will be accepted.